 Another premium option is Easy Social Share Buttons for WordPress.
 This plugin includes everything you need to offer social sharing and to monitor your shares.
-It works with over 40 social networks and allows for simplified setup with the option to customize just about every aspect of the visual display.
+It works with over 40 social networks and allows for a simplified setup with the option to customize just about every aspect of the visual display.

 It also includes shortcodes, mobile optimization, click log analytics, Google Analytics tracking, social metrics, 27 templates, a followers counter, social profile modules, and more.
-This plugin costs $19.

-Interested in Easy Social Share Buttons for WordPress?
+Details: Easy Social Share Buttons

 The Simple Share Buttons Adder is another example of a straightforward plugin that does exactly what it says.
 It adds share buttons to pages and posts with one click.
 You can use the default button images or upload custom ones.
 It doesn’t get much more straightforward than this.

-Interested in Simple Share Buttons Adder?
+Details: Simple Share Buttons Adder